-PLANNING COMMITTEE DATE: 17/07/2023 REPORT OF THE ASSISTANT HEAD OF DEPARTMENT
+PLANNING COMMITTEE DATE: 11/09/2023 REPORT OF THE ASSISTANT HEAD OF DEPARTMENT

-- Although it would be higher, the proposed development would be better in terms of its architecture and therefore it would be visually better than the existing property.
-The development's design responds to the existing form and gradient of the site and surrounding land, which makes the building sit comfortably within the landscape.
-The current building has a very restricted architectural quality, and as such, it cannot be considered that it makes any positive contribution to the character of the area.
-Although it has a simple form, it is very prominent, and in its current condition, it creates substantial harm to the landscape in which it is located.
-Therefore, it is not believed that there is any value in attempting to keep the dwelling in its current form, or even in attempting to reproduce the style of the property and extensions of a similar design.
-On this basis, the development proposed would not harm the character and appearance of the area substantially, and it would take advantage of the opportunity to improve the appearance of the site. - 5.15 Although it would be visible from public vistas, including nearby public footpaths, it can mainly be seen against the backdrop of Nefyn Beach cliffs and the existing landscape.
-Consequently, the proposal would not be too excessive in public vistas, and it would not lead to a substantial loss of views.
+- 5.15 Although it would be visible from public vistas, including nearby public footpaths, it can mainly be seen against the backdrop of Nefyn Beach cliffs and the existing landscape.
+Consequently, the proposal would not to too excessive in public vistas, and it would not lead to a substantial loss of views.
 The proposal would represent an improvement in the general appearance of the site, which is currently substantially degraded by the existing dwelling. - 5.16 Having weighed up all relevant considerations, it is believed that the proposal is acceptable and complies with the criteria 1 and 2 of policy PCYFF 3 and points 3 and 4 of Policy PCYFF 4 of the LDP. - 5.17 The site and wider area lie outside the Llŷn AONB.
 Nevertheless, observations were presented by the AONB Unit on the pre-application enquiry and it can be seen that suggestions regarding suitable finishes have been followed.
 There is no objection to the proposal in terms of the impact on the AONB because of the distance between the site and the closest parts of the designation to the west and east. - 5.18 The site also lies within the Llŷn and Enlli Island Landscape of Outstanding Historic Interest.
 The proposal involves the construction of a new house, and it is considered that the impact of the proposal would be local and would not have a wider impact on the historic landscape.
 Therefore, it is considered that the proposal is acceptable in terms of Policy AT 1 of the LDP.